Nivkh people: Tsarist Russia and Imperial Japan

 For many centuries, the Nivkh were tributaries of the Manchus.
 After the Treaty of Nerchinsk in 1689, they functioned as intermediaries between the Russians, Manchu and Japanese, and also the Ainu, who were vassals of the Japanese.
 Early contact with the southern Sakhalin Ainu was generally hostile, although trade between the two was apparent.

 The Nivkh suffered severely from the Cossack conquest and imposition of Tsarist Russians; they called the latter kinrsh (devils).
 The Russian Empire gained complete control over Nivkh lands after the 1858 Treaty of Aigun and the 1860 Convention of Peking.
 The Russians established a penal colony (katorga) on Sakhalin, which operated from 1857 to 1906.
 They transported numerous Russian criminal and political exiles there, including Lev Sternberg, an important early ethnographer of the Nivkh.
 The Nivkh were soon outnumbered; they were sometimes employed as prison guards and to track escaped convicts.
 The Nivkh suffered epidemics of smallpox, plague, and influenza, brought by the immigrants and spread in the crowded, unsanitary prison environment.

-Though the Empire of Japan never controlled the northern part of Sakhalin, Japan and Russia jointly ruled the island as part of the 1855 Treaty of Shimoda.
+The Empire of Japan and Russia jointly ruled the island as part of the 1855 Treaty of Shimoda.
 From the 1875 Treaty of Saint Petersburg until the 1905 Treaty of Portsmouth, Russia governed all of Sakhalin.
-From 1905 to 1945, Sakhalin was partitioned between Russia and Japan along the 50th N parallel.
+From 1905 to 1945, Sakhalin was partitioned between Russia and Japan along the 50th parallel north, with an interlude from 1920 to 1925 which would see the northern half occupied by Japan.

 Russia allowed Japanese entrepreneur fishermen in Nivkh lands from the 1880s until 1948.
 The Russian Priamur governor-generalship had difficulty finding Russian labour and allowed Japanese and Nivkh fishermen to develop the area, though they were heavily taxed.
 Russian authorities prevented the Nivkh from fishing in prior coastal and river systems via bans and high taxes from cached fish.
 The first of many incidents of over-exploitation of fisheries by the Japanese (and later the Russians) on the Tartar Strait and lower Amur occurred in 1898.
 It drove many Nivkhs into starvation if they could not import expensive Russian foods.

+There were 113 Nivkh in Japanese-controlled territory in 1932.